Knowhere-coding/password-manager/README.md

   - simple access
   - easy to encrypt

-## The whole Password Manager can be stored locally on a USB Thumb Drive
+## The whole Password Manager can be stored executed locally on a USB Thumb Drive

 ## Requirements
 **Python 3.10**